 Apart from the standard VPN protocols, such as OpenVPN, L2TP/IPSec, IKEv2, and PPTP, this service also makes sure that you can obfuscate your encrypted VPN traffic with KeepSolid Wise.
 This will obscure your traffic from Deep Package Inspection, which is a method countries like China use to distinguish VPN traffic.
-Using this protocol will lessen the chance that the prying eyes of your ISP (Internet Service Provider), governments, and hackers will see your online activities as normal traffic.
+Using this protocol will lessen the chance that the prying eyes of your ISP (Internet Service Provider) and governments will be able to determine that you’re using a VPN.
 This is definitely a great feature for those who live in China or other censored locations.

 VPN Unlimited also comes with DNS leak protection (on by default) and there’s a kill switch on the Windows, Mac, and Android versions (coming on other devices too).
 A kill switch can protect you from the leakage of potentially-sensitive information if your VPN connection were to drop.
-Unfortunately, as we found when writing our KeepSolid VPN review, we did encounter some disconnects – whether that was our issue or the VPN’s is anyone’s guess.
+When writing our KeepSolid VPN review, we did encounter some disconnects – whether that was our issue or the VPN’s is anyone’s guess.

 Speed is the second most important point we want to cover in our VPN Unlimited review.
 Interestingly enough, there are reviews that mention this VPN having 1000+ servers, but the website is adamant – there are 400+ servers in 70+ locations all over the world.
 Of course, this VPN server fleet is already larger than what lots of other competitors offer.
 But, it also falls way behind VPN market leaders with their thousands of servers worldwide, including NordVPN and ExpressVPN.

 Nevertheless, the number of servers and locations are only part of the equation when it comes to connection speed.
 Your distance from the chosen VPN server is another important variable that will determine how much luck you will have with VPN Unlimited.
 For example, you can achieve just about enough speed with the server in Brazil or Japan to stream 4K video on YouTube.